dowski/kite_mobile/README.md

 There's a stronger focus on widget tests that exercise multiple parts of the app code together vs. unit tests (although there are some of those).

+## Future Enhancements
+ * UI to reload when new data becomes available
+ * More article content